AD - Materials supplied courtesy of Viking for World Book Day.

 I have really enjoyed this challenge, set by Viking as it really did make me stop and think about how to create something from the materials they sent me.
 Like I said at the beginning, I'm not very creative and I felt quite pressured to produce something similar to what everyone else had done.

-Yes my artwork may seem silly to some and like something a 5 year old could have done, but at least I tried!
-To me it still represents books and my love for reading so what's it matter that it's not a direct representation of the books I love.
+Yes, my artwork may seem silly to some and like something a 5-year-old could have done, but at least I tried!
+To me it still represents books and my love for reading so that's what matters, it's not a direct representation of the books I love.

 I think what's important here, isn't my design, but rather the homage to reading and how I still enjoy it as an adult, just as much as I did as a child.
 Reading and books mean so many different things to different people that it can be hard to nail down exactly what book they loved the most when they were younger or which book encouraged them to start reading more frequently.